bugaevc/asmwall/data/instructions.md

 sub esp, 32
 ```

 This instruction pushes nearly all registers to the stack.
+Unlike
+the code above it does not affect flags.

 ### `popad`

-Equivalent to:
+Roughly equivalent to:
 ```
 add esp, 32
 mov eax, dword[esp +  4]